-Today, we’re going over a variety of policies and releases that will support the relationship between you and your clients.
+Although it may seem like a lot of paperwork, the goal of office policies is to support the relationship between you and your clients.
 For example, your clients will be able to see how you respect their privacy from these policies.
 In turn, your clients can see the type of relationship they should expect to build with you over their sessions.

 Often nutrition professionals will have this policy written up by a lawyer.
-At Healthie, we offer a standard HIPAA form that may be easily added to be signed along with digital intake forms to be signed by their clients.
+At Healthie, we provide a standard HIPAA form that providers can add to their digital intake forms to be signed by their clients.
 Plus, using a HIPAA-compliant platform, like Healthie, makes it easier than ever to ensure your client’s information is secure.

-The Information Release Authorization Form will allow you to connect directly with the other health care providers your client is working with.
-This form works as a functional list of all individuals your client has allowed you to share their private health information with.
+The Information Release Authorization Form allows you to connect directly with other healthcare providers your client is working with.
+This form functions as a list of all individuals with whom your client allows you to share their private health information.
 This form typically includes doctors, therapists, and other health care specialists, but can also include parents, guardians, and other family members.

 The Statement of Financial Responsibility is a short signed statement that holds your client accountable for paying for your services.
-One solution we often see is that providers will ask to keep a credit card on file.
-This ensures that you will get paid for the work you’ve done with them.
+Many providers often ask to keep a credit card on file.
+This ensures that you get paid for the work you’ve done.

 Cancellation policies are often simple and to the point.
 The essentials you’ll want to include are: